lwenyi1/Alex_CG2111A/README.md

 ## ROS, RPLidar and SLAM
 > The missile knows where it is, because it knows where it isn't.
+Big thank you to the hardworking, actually competent individuals and organisations that made the following guides and repos.
+Your work is appreciated.

 ### Setting up ROS
 The ROS version used for this project was ROS Noetic.
 Instructions to set it up can be found [here](https://wiki.ros.org/noetic/Installation/Ubuntu).
-Note that both your laptop and RPi must ahve ROS installed.
+Note that both your laptop and RPi must have ROS installed.

 ### Setting up RPLidar
 We used the repository provided by Slamtec, the set up and repository can be found [here](https://github.com/Slamtec/rplidar_ros).